askomics/asko-cli/README.md

    - Option `-c`, `--columns` to force the columns types
    - Option `--key-columns` to set the key columns
    - Option `--public` to integrate public data
+   - Option `--disabled-columns` to don't integrate a columns of a TSV